You are currently viewing Rangtse Ney, the Secret Abode of Guru Rinpoche and Khandro Yeshe Tsogyel

 First Door/Entrance

-Once you enter the first entrance of the meditation cave of Guru Rinpoche or Guru Drubkhang, there is a Vajra of Guru on the side of a rock.
+Once you enter the first entrance of the meditation cave of Guru Rinpoche or Guru Drubkhang, you will see a Vajra of Guru on the side of a rock.
 It is believed that this secret Vajra grants blessings to couples wishing for a son.
 On the left side of the cave are Khandro’s throne and Gomzha (meditation hat).
 As you go further, there are Guru’s Sacred Vajra and Dakini’s womb (Khandro Baga).
 It is believed that the Guru’s Vajra and Khandro’s Bhaga were revealed as natural treasures for the followers to purify their defilements of marriage and karmic punishment for their sins.

 Second Door/Entrance